xtracdev/envinject/README.md

 ## Usage

-For pass through use, simply instantiate InjectEnv with an empty AWS_PARAM_STORE_PREFIX and use the methods on the type to read configuration set as environment variables.
+For pass through use, simply instantiate InjectEnv with an empty AWS_PARAM_STORE_PREFIX and use the methods on the InjectEnv type to read configuration set as environment variables.
+This is useful when using a container workflow that does not include the use of AWS services.

-To read parameter store variables, store the variables using a prefix in front of each environment variable name (which serves as a namespace or environment tag), set AWS_PARAM_STORE_PREFIX to the prefix, and run your app.
+To read parameter store variables, store the variables using a prefix in front of each environment variable name (which serves as a namespace or environment tag), set AWS_PARAM_STORE_PREFIX to the prefix, and run your app reading environment config via the InjectEnv type methods.
 You'll need to configure your environment to pick up AWS credentials, which is done in the usual way.

-The InjectEnv type is the mechanism to inject AWS parameter store values into the environment.
-If the AWS_PARAM_STORE_PREFIX environment variable is set, the code will attempt to read parameters from the parameter store, injecting the parameters with names statring with the prefix, using the name stripped of the prefix as the key.
-So if AWS_PARAM_STORE_PREFIX is set to `foo-`, any variables starting with `foo-` are injected into the environmen: `foo-var1` is injected as `var1`, `foo-var2` is injected as `var2`, and so on.
-All other parameters are ignored.

-If AWS_PARAM_STORE_PREFIX is not set, then the class acts as a pass through, reading variables from environment variables.
-This is useful when using a container workflow that does not include the use of AWS services.
+Note that parameter store variables are stored in InjectEnv without the prefix.
+For example, if the code needs an environment variable P1, and the environment the code run in tags variables with the demo prefix (and uses demo for AWS_PARAM_STORE_PREFIX), then P1 is made available via InjectEnv Getenv("P1").

+Note that only the parameter store variables with the matching prefix are made available by the InjectEnv instance.
+All others are ignore.
+This allows using fine grained key management to assign different IAM service roles to different components (if desired) to keep one component from reading another component's secret config.

-To illustrate how this works for tasks run on an ECS cluster, a sample os provided.
+To illustrate how this works for tasks run on an ECS cluster, a sample is provided.
 Built the sample via the provided Makefile, or just use the image that has been pushed it docker.io as xtracdev/dumpos.

 To run the sample, some set up is required.
 First, if the log group